McLeodMoores/starling-tools/opengamma-maven-plugin/README.md

    If this is set, then the unixTemplate and windowsTemplate fields will be set, and a standard set of additional scripts added.
    Use the 'unix' and 'windows' boolean flags to control which is output.
- - Property = "opengamma.generate.scripts.type"
+ - Property = "starling.generate.scripts.type"
 - unix
  - Set to false to turn off generation of Unix scripts, default true.
- - Property = "opengamma.generate.scripts.unix"
+ - Property = "starling.generate.scripts.unix"
 - unixTemplate
  - The basic template file name on Unix.
    This is used as the default template file name.
 - windows
  - Set to false to turn off generation of Windows scripts, default true.
- - Property = "opengamma.generate.scripts.windows"
+ - Property = "starling.generate.scripts.windows"
 - windowsTemplate
  - The basic template file name on Windows.
    This is used as the default template file name.